rahul235/Data-2-Decision/_posts/battle_of_tools.md

         > stepWise(model, alpha.enter = 0.15, alpha.remove = 0.15, full = FALSE)
         > stepWiseBack(model, alpha.remove = 0.15, alpha.enter = 0.15, full = FALSE)

 Each of the above functions expects a model object to be passed on which the variable selection strategy can be applied.
 Based on the objective set forth for making a regression model for the IPL case, one can infer that the R provides various model selection stratgies whereas in order to achieve similar outcome through Python, one may have to write a custom function.
 We may not have provided an exhaustive list of packages which can help achieve this objective in R or in Python.
 However, R seems to have an edge as far as implementing the statistical concepts and building an inferential model is concerned.

-In the next article, we will take up a detailed comparision of building **machine learning** models in Python and R using a specific dataset.
+In the next article, we will take up a detailed comparision of building **machine learning** models in Python and R.